Stuycs-K/final-project-3-sohele-chend/WORKLOG.md

 - worked on the obfuscated code exmaple and finished working on the outlin .

 ### 5/23/2023
-- Started coverting our outline into an actual presentation
+-we have started the process of converting our project outline into an actual presentation.
+As part of this task, we are transforming the initial project structure and ideas into a cohesive and visually appealing presentation format.

 ### 5/24/2023
 - Add JavaScript Obfuscator with powerful code obfuscation features